cobert10/RealCo/README.md

 # RealCo
-A simple real estate website template based from bayut and dubizzle using laravel framework
+-A simple real estate website template based from bayut and dubizzle using laravel framework

-On-going development
+-On-going development

+-Personal project